perkinsjr/blog.jamesperkins.dev/src/pages/post/roll-your-tweet-is-live.md

 description: "Roll your Tweet my microsaas is now live!"
 hero_image: "https://res.cloudinary.com/dub20ptvt/image/upload/v1633651322/roll_your_tweet_share_junohk.png"
 category: announcement
 tags:
-- "saas"
+  - saas
-- "projects"
+  - projects
 ---

 Today is the day!
 Roll Your Tweet is live!

 ## What is Roll Your Tweet?